 Here’s just an example of a top post on the #hair hashtag.

 You can of course use these big hashtags.
 You might get lucky.
-But when you do, try to also mix in hashtags that are more specific but yet have an engaging community around them.
+But when you do, try to also mix in hashtags that are more specific yet have an engaging community around them.
 These are hashtags that are more specific to your salon and the content you’re sharing.

 I’ll start with the most specific salon hashtags.
 The ones that typically don’t have any competition at all and where your posts are guaranteed to be seen.

-Obviously, as these are so small, you’ll not have the potential for bigger reach.
+Obviously, as these are so small, you’ll not have the potential for a bigger reach.
 But I’ll also cover these as we move along.

 Use a Social Media Scheduler

 To help you find, mix, and plan hashtags I recommend you use a good social media scheduler.
-The one I use is called Sendible and it helps me identify good hashtags while I can also built my repository of hashtags to reuse over and over.
+The one I use is called Sendible and it helps me identify good hashtags while I can also build my repository of hashtags to reuse over and over.